nevware/RailsDocker/README.md

   user:postgres`
 to both development and test.

+The easiest next step is to run `docker-compose run web rails db:create` to explicitly create the databases.

 Once that's worked, run `docker-compose run bin/setup`; this should complete the setup step.

 Finally, you should be able to run `docker-compose up`.